KostLinux/dev-principles/index.md

 - **ValidationError** - Any validation error
 - **ServerError** - Internal Application Error: Unexpected failures inside the application, such as unhandled panics or logic errors.
 - **ClientError** - Frontend Application Error: Errors caused by incorrect API requests or missing fields from the client.
-- **InternalCommunicationError** - Errors related to internal communication between microservices and backend services.
-This includes failures in HTTP, TCP, and UDP connections, as well as issues communicating with databases, message queues, external APIs, DNS resolution, and other infrastructure components.
+- **InternalCommunicationError** - Indicates issues in communication between microservices or between a microservice and a backend service (e.g., network failures, DNS issues, or database connection problems).

 **Good Example:**